0xm00n/nixos/README.md

 <br>

-i plan to dual boot nixOS with either win10 or win11 ameliorated.
+i plan to dual boot nixOS with either windows 10 or windows 11 ameliorated.